Diamko94/rentals1/Flowchart.md

     L --> O[At least one Unit is damaged]
-    O --> P[Line-item changes status to Repair for damaged Unit] P --> R[Each line-item with status Repair created Repairticket] P --> T[Line-item changes status to Returned for damaged Unit]
+    O --> P[Line-item changes status to Repair for damaged Unit] P --> R[Each line-item with status Repair created Repairticket] O --> T[Line-item changes status to Returned for not damaged Unit]

     %% Расчет
     N --> Q[All Deposits Released]